As philanthropy evolves, so must we.

 Moving at the Speed of Trust

 In 2023, we deepened our efforts to learn about the historical and cultural funding landscapes within Native communities.
-We held a Listening Forum with Native nonprofit leaders on Ohlone Land (San Francisco Bay Area) to hear their thoughts on some key questions:
+We held a Listening Forum with Native nonprofit leaders on the unceded territory of the Ohlone People (San Francisco Bay Area) to hear their thoughts on some key questions:

 The feedback from the forum showed us that while we were on the right track, we still had more to learn.
 We realized we needed to explore alternative grantmaking approaches that allowed for flexibility, consistency, and trust-building.
 With these insights, we prioritized five key focus areas for our Native Partnerships work, taking an important first step toward building genuine relationships with Native communities.